Feeding the People: Restaurant Concepts that Drive Consumption

 Estimated Read Time: 2 Minutes

 Robot chefs.
 AI taking drive-thru orders.
 Drone delivery.
-A tech-influenced restaurant industry is no longer a far-off future.
+The restaurant industry is undergoing a tech-driven revolution that’s no longer in the distant future.
 It’s here.
-And it has been brought on by some of the most disruptive industry pressures: labor shortages, time-poor consumers, interest in conscious consumption, and the overwhelming need for an elevated consumer experience.
-And of course COVID-19, but that’s a given, right?
+It’s happening now, and it’s driven by a range of disruptive industry pressures: labor shortages, time-pressed consumers, a growing interest in conscious consumption, and the overwhelming demand for an elevated consumer experience.
+And, of course COVID-19, but that’s a given, right?

-So where do you go from here?
-The inconvenient truth is that there is no one “Restaurant of the Future.”
-Before COVID-19 was ever part of our collective consciousness, delivery sales were on track to outpace in-restaurant sales , growing at more than three times the rate of on-premises sales, and online food delivery was expected to become a $365 billion industry by 2030.
+So where does the restaurant industry go from here?
+The hard truth is that there is no one-size-fits-all “Restaurant of the Future.”
+Even before COVID-19 was ever part of our collective consciousness, delivery sales were on the rise, posed to outpace in-restaurant dining.
+Online food delivery was projected to become a $365 billion industry by 2030, growing at over three times the rate of on-premise sales.

-Today, seasoned operators know that the ideal restaurant experience in an affluent urban core is worlds away from that of a rural university campus.
+Today, seasoned restaurant operators know that the ideal dining experience in an affluent urban core differs vastly from that on a rural college campus.
 In the past, operators have taken the T-shirt approach with small, medium, and large stores or modified the surface-level aesthetic to fit its locale.
 Changing customer expectations and industry pressures demand a new recipe for success.
-A strategic array of offerings, from ghost kitchens to high-service experiences, will allow brands to meet customer needs in a way that is operationally efficient, scalable, and resonates with the most precious commodity of them all—customers.
+Restaurants must offer a strategic mix of concepts, from ghost kitchens to high-service experiences, to meet customer demands efficiently and resonate with the most valuable asset of them all—customers.

-So we all agree there can’t possibly be ONE “Restaurant of Future.”
-Instead, brands will use a Restaurant Portfolio Strategy: a flexible approach that helps brands meet customer needs in a way that is operationally efficient, scalable, and resonant.
-While a brand’s portfolio can include an array of experience modules, we’re going to focus on just three key themes that are becoming increasingly relevant today: seamless delivery, convenient consumption, and memorable immersion.
+So we all agree there can’t possibly be ONE “Restaurant of the Future.”
+Instead, brands will adopt a Restaurant Portfolio Strategy: a flexible approach designed to meet customer needs efficiently and authentically. i While this strategy can include an array of experience modules, we’ll focus on just three key themes that are becoming increasingly relevant today: seamless delivery, convenient consumption, and memorable immersion.

-The name of the game right now (and for the foreseeable future) is all about meeting customers where they are.
-In some cases, this means units devoted to production, not on-premise service.
-By focusing solely on delivery, this concept becomes a finely-tuned machine capable of fulfilling orders faster than ever before.
+The name of the game right now (and for the foreseeable future) is meeting customers where they are.
+In some cases, this means focusing on delivery rather than on-premise dining..
+By concentrating solely on delivery, a restaurant becomes a well-oiled machine capable of fulfilling orders faster than ever before.

-How it works: delivery orders within a set radius are routed through a central kitchen, where they are cooked and handed off to drones and delivery runners.
-The upside is unparalleled efficiency, free of distractions.
-The downside is that consumers might not like the idea of a ghost kitchen (yet).
-Success will be determined not just by brands’ ability to deliver, but to deliver increased value.
+How it works: Delivery orders within a set radius are managed through a central kitchen, where they are prepared and handed off to drones and delivery runners.
+This approach offers unmatched efficiency without on-site distractions.
+However, it may take some time for consumers to fully embrace the concept of ghost kitchens.
+Success hinges on brands’ ability not only to deliver but to add significant value.

 Hungry for more?